16 Sights in Le Mans, France (with Map and Images)

 Musée Jean-Claude-Boulard / Carré Plantagenêt

-The Maine Museum of Archaeology and History, or officially the Jean-Claude-Boulard Carré Plantagenet Museum, is a museum located in the city of Le Mans, in the Saint-Nicolas district, close to the central sector.
-Completely restored and refurbished by architect Bernard Althabegoity, it was officially inaugurated on June 19, 2009 and was opened to the public the following day.
+The Museum of Archaeology and History of Maine, or officially the Jean-Claude-Boulard Carré Plantagenet Museum, is a museum located in the city of Le Mans, in the Saint-Nicolas district, close to the central sector.
+Completely restored and refurbished by architect Bernard Althabegoity, it was officially opened on 19 June 2009 and opened to the public the following day.

 Wikipedia: Musée d'archéologie et d'histoire du Mans (FR), Website